koonkayma/stock-batch/SEC-Financial-Data-Viewer-guideline.md

 The application is built with the following technologies:
 *   **Backend:** A Python Flask server that provides a JSON API to query the database.
-*   **Frontend:** A dynamic single-page application built with Vue.js and Chart.js for rendering interactive charts and tables.
+*   **Frontend:** A dynamic single-page application built with Vue.js and Vite.
 *   **Database:** A MariaDB or MySQL database that stores the company and financial report data.

 ## Prerequisites

 *   Python 3
+*   Node.js and npm
 *   A running MariaDB or MySQL database instance with the `sec_companies` and `sec_financial_reports` tables created (see `tables.sql`).

 ## 1. Create a Virtual Environment

-It is highly recommended to use a virtual environment to manage the project's dependencies.
+It is highly recommended to use a virtual environment to manage the project's Python dependencies.

 To create a virtual environment named `.venv`, run the following command in the project's root directory: